latest nhpb_banner 1__compressed

 Christians can also enroll into low cost health or dental insurance plans.
 A number of churches partner with ministries to offer this form of financial assistance to families, no matter their income or age.
 The policies are part of a sharing concept, which means all member premiums go towards paying the excessive medical bills of the patients or they cover prescription medications.
 A church can provide information, or find how to apply to low cost Christian health insurance.

-Faith based charities, including Christian churches and LDS organizations, provides counseling.
+Faith based charities, including Christian churches and LDS organizations, provides counseling, including for health needs.
 Churches also help people with substance abuses challenges.
 There are free rehab centers for alcohol or drug addicts or other addictions.
 Some rehabilitation programs are free, others may have a low cost or be subsidized.
 Read more on free substance abuse programs.

 To locate a church near you, or for more information including referrals, some of the more populated counties as well as cities are listed below.
-Or use the search box at the top to find a parish by state, county, or town.
+Or use the search box at the bottom of the page to find a parish or faith based group by state, county, or town.

 Alameda County and Oakland